ORCID/ORCID-Source/orcid-api-web/tutorial/get_id.md

 ## Grant authorization

 Go to the authorization URL in your browser.
-If you have a sandbox ORCID account log into it then grant access.
-If you do not have and account, register for a new sandbox ORCID account and grant access.
+If you have a sandbox ORCID account log into it and then grant access.
+If you do not have an account, register for a new sandbox ORCID account and grant access.

 *Users must grant authorization for you to get their authenticated ORCID iD and it must be completed in a browser window- this step can not be automated.*